ellen-grant/data-collection-challenge/README.md

 ## Data Scraping Steps
 ### Part 1: Scrape Mars News
-1. Automated browsing: Splinter is used to open the Mars news website.
+1. Automated browsing: Splinter is used to open the Mars news website (https://static.bc-edx.com/data/web/mars_news/index.html).
 2. Scraping: Using BeautifulSoup, the script identifies and extracts the titles and preview texts of the news articles on the website.
 3. Data storage: The scraped data is stored in a list of dictionaries, where each dictionary contains two keys:
   - title: The news article title.
   - preview: A short preview text of the article.

 ### Part 2: Scrape and Analyze Mars Weather Data
-1. Automated browsing: Splinter is used to open the Mars weather data site.
+1. Automated browsing: Splinter is used to open the Mars weather data site (https://static.bc-edx.com/data/web/mars_facts/temperature.html).
 2. Scraping: BeautifulSoup extracts the data from the HTML table, including:
   - id: Identification number of the transmission from the Curiosity Rover.
   - terrestrial_date: The date of the observation in Earth days.